 Following completion of the initial mesophilic stage, and the reduction of the associated mesophile population, the pile then becomes populated by a thermophilic microbial population of bacteria and fungi, which tolerate and thrive at higher temperatures.
 There may be a short lag phase whilst this population develops.
 This population causes another rise in temperature, the activity of this critical population will cease in the temperature range of 70°C - 80°C. Where temperature profiles are allowed to increase to 70-80°C the production of NH3 will be unavoidable and therefore can produce poor organic stabilisation and objectionable odours.
 Above this temperature chemical decomposition takes place which can produce undesirable malodorous materials and increase the risk of fire.
 Figure 2-1 shows the slight lag time by a levelling of the temperature at around 40 hours.
 Heating of the mass is then re-established and the temperature increases up to 55°C, with the optimal temperature being in the range of 55° - 60°C.

-One thing that stands out is the production of NH3 and malodours at 70-80o C, (2.1), which is the range many of our composter sanitise.
+One thing that stands out is the production of NH3 and malodours at 70-80o C, (2.1), which is the range many of our composters sanitise.
 That's not a criticism more an observation.

-However, there are variables in this stage of the process that can adversely affect the rate of thermophilc heating.
+However, there are variables in this stage of the process that can adversely affect the rate of thermophilic heating.
 These are generally related to the system used and feedstocks, where waste with readily available sugars, starches and simple proteins will break down more readily causing a rapid rise in bacterial activity and therefore heat output.
 This is covered in more detail in section 8 (Operations and Management).

 Thermophilic Steady State